csc690-spring18/FoodHaus/README.md

 ### Nice to have features:
 - [ ] Fuzzy string search shall be used to filter food items.
 (Tyler Evans)
 - [x] Administrator shall manage the database.
-(Tyler Evans)
+(Bo Li, Tyler Evans)
 - [x] Users shall be able to find their passwords if they forget, and passwords shall be sent to the their email addresses.
 (Xiayi Wang)
 - [x] Users shall be able to reset their passwords as they wish.
-(Xiayi Wang)
+(Wenjun Zhu)
-- [ ] Users shall be able to contact administrator.
-(Xiayi Wang)
+- [x] Users shall be able to contact administrator.
+(Tyler Evans)

 ### New added features:
 - [x] Users shall be able to save their contact information for future use.
 (Bo Li)